X3ne/hsrpc/README.md

 - [ ] Add support for the Trailblazer
 - [ ] I want to add more infos for the selected character in the character tab (like the character name, level...)
 - [ ] Reimplement the personalization of coordinates in GUI
+- [ ] Add missing new content like divergent universe
+- [ ] In combat status is misstrigger
+- [ ] Sometimes different status are mixed

 <h2>🎨 Credits:</h2>